buildkite/docs/pages/pipelines/permissions.md

 ### Pipeline-level permissions

-There are 3 levels of permissions that a team can be given on a pipeline, these are:
+You can grant teams the following permissions on a pipeline:

 * Full Access
   - Can view and create builds